The 5 Terre National Park

 Then, there are the Italian wine tastings.
 When you taste wines from this area, they will taste different than what you’re used to back in the United States.
 This is because of proximity of the vineyards to salt water.
 Be prepared to try many different Italian wines.

-And it wouldn’t be a seaside holiday without a proper boat ride, which will give you a totally different perspective and will help you understand why those colored houses are built along these hills the way they are.
+And it wouldn’t be a seaside holiday without a proper boat ride, which will give you a totally different perspective and will help you understand why those coloured houses are built along these hills the way they are.
+That’s an amazing way to visit all the 5 terre villages.

 Speaking of the sea, let’s not forget that we’ll all be relaxing by the beach when you get here.
 The water is safe (i.e., no sharks), and refreshing.